LiuYuancheng/ChatGPT_on_CTF/doc/testCases/shell_shock.md

 # Test Case 1: AI-LLM on Shell Shock CTF Challenge

-**Introduction** : This document will show how AI-LLM can solve a "Shell Shock Attack" challenge problem in a CTF-D event which needs the participants to login to a cloud environment.
+**Introduction** : This document will show the process of AI-LLM solving a "Shell Shock Attack" challenge problem in a CTF-D event which needs the participants to login to a cloud environment.
 Assume the participants never attend the CTF-D before and the knowledge they know only includes basic network knowledge such as ip address, and basic Linux commands.

 **CTF-D Challenge Type** :  Web Exploitation